dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 # Implementation

-The first proof of concept of the conceptual architecture for IaaS based relocation has been implemented using the Python programming language.
-Each of the components is a standalone process which eventually communicate with each other using a messaging queue (See Figure 2).
-The prototype uses the Advanced Message Queuing Protocol (AMQP) implementation by RabbitMQ.
+The first proof of concept of the logical architecture for IaaS-based relocation has been implemented using the Python programming language.
+Each of the components is a standalone process which communicate with each other using asynchronous messaging (See Figure 2).
+The prototype uses the Advanced Message Queuing Protocol (AMQP).

 ![Architectural Overview][]

 [Architectural Overview]: img/fc-impl-1.png "Architectural Overview" width=200px

-The CloudConduit has capabilities to processes requests for service instances to be migrated.
-When such an relocation is triggered it inspects the service instances for sub-components (sub-services) and their dependencies.
-This is done an RESTful Cloud API which is implemented by both Cloud Providers (OpenStack and SmartOS based) in this PoC.
+The CloudConduit has capabilities to processes requests for relocating service instances.
+When such a relocation is triggered it inspects the service instances for sub-components (sub-services) and their dependencies.
+This is done through the RESTful Cloud APIs supported by both cloud providers, OpenStack as source and SmartOS as destination, in this case.
 Based on the inspection it creates a set of tasks which need to be executed.
-For this early setup the task are executed in sequential order.
-Later on the scheduling of these tasks may become more complex.
-The distribution of the tasks is handled by the Broker.
+Currently, the tasks are executed in sequential order.
+Later on the scheduling of these tasks may become more complex. **The distribution of the tasks is handled by the Broker.<- cloudconduit?**

-The Broker does now have the information to instantiate the appropriate Migrators that make up the Viaduct.
-The Migrators now take care of the actual relocation and topology change within the service instance.
+The Broker now has the information to instantiate the appropriate Migrators that make up the Viaduct.
+The Migrators take care of the actual relocation and topology change of the service instance.

-For this PoC the setup has been done within in one Data center but with two different platforms.
-The source service provider is realized using OpenStack while the target side is SmartOS.
-The trigger for the relocation is done based on an evaluation of both platforms.
-It shows that an virtual machine on the SmartOS platform has a significantly higher IO throughput (60.2Mb/s on KVM virtual machine under SmartOS and 43.2Mb/s on KVM virtual image under OpenStack measured with *dd* on identical hardware):
+For this implementation has been deployed within in one Data centre but with two different platforms.
+The trigger for the relocation is done based on a performance evaluation of both platforms.
+A virtual machine on the SmartOS platform has a significantly higher I/O throughput (60.2Mb/s on KVM virtual machine under SmartOS and 43.2Mb/s on KVM virtual image under OpenStack measured with *dd* on identical hardware).

-Based on this evaluation, a simple node.js application is deployed with an virtual machine within OpenStack is to be relocated to SmartOS.
-This virtual machine has a block storage attached to it through an OpenStack Volume.
-The node.js also makes use of the Object Storage provided by OpenStack Swift.
+Based on this evaluation, a simple node.js application has been deployed with an virtual machine within OpenStack is to be relocated to SmartOS.
+This virtual machine has block storage attached to it through an OpenStack cinder volume.
+The node.js also makes use of OpenStack Swift object storage.

 After relocation the virtual machine will be running on the SmartOS platform.
-The data within the block storage will be relocated whereas the data in the object storage will stay where it is (could be the use case of using an external provider such as Amazon's S3).
+The data within the block storage will be relocated, whereas the data in the object storage will stay where it is **(comment: could be the use case of using an external provider such as Amazon's S3)**.
 This will demonstrate that the service topology of the service instance can change after the relocation depending on the new destination service provider.
 This change in topology although is done automatically.
 The service topology before and after relocation is shown in the Figure 3:

 ![Service before and after relocation][]

 [Service before and after relocation]: img/b+a.png "The VM before and after relocation" width=200px

 The decision for this service topology after relocation is made by the CloudConduit and should be guided by service owner policies.
-Overall, to relocate this simple node.js application the following Migrators need to be placed on the Viaduct:
+Overall, to relocate this simple node.js application the following Migrators were placed on the Viaduct:

  * The virtual machine image Migrator will pause the virtual machine on the OpenStack side and create a new virtual machine on the SmartOS side.
 Both machines are than booted using an prepared ubuntu iso image[^os1].
 After booting the data is copied over using *netcat* and the *dd* command.
 After copying the virtual machine on the SmartOS platform can be booted.
+This is one approach of many.
  * The Relocator for the OpenStack block storage copies the data from the block storage device in OpenStack cinder onto the Filesystem of the virtual machine running on KVM in a SmartOS zone.
-This is done with the help of the *ssh* protocol.
+This is done with the help of the *sftp* protocol.
  * Reconfiguration of the node.js application's configuration file is based on regular expressions and a simple Python script.
 It changes the paths for node.js interpreter and the path to the data.

 [^os1]: In this case the virtual machine within OpenStack was initially booted from a volume instead of an image.